Kunj157/Library-Management-System/README.md

 # Library Management System

-It is a min-project on Library Management System based on Test-driven Development(TDD).It is used to perform basic operations such as adding books, borrowing books, and viewing available books.
+Welcome to the solution for the Library Management Kata!
+It showcases the use of Test-Driven Development (TDD) to solve a programming problem using incremental commits and clear, concise code.It is a mini-project on Library Management System based on Test-driven Development(TDD).It is used to perform basic operations such as adding books, borrowing books, and viewing available books.

 ## Table of Contents